khvilon/unkaos/README.md

 ### Key services:

-The first service reached by any request from a client is the Gateway.
+The first service reached by any request from a client is Hecate.
 It does not have much functionality, it works like a proxy, checking user permissions in the Cerberus service and connecting to the required service in the local server network.

 The back-end services are named following Greek mythology: